metaleap/go-xsd/README.md

 **XSD complex-types**, attribute-groups, element-groups, elements etc. are ultimately represented by corresponding generated Go struct types.

-**XSD includes** are represented as separate .go source files compiled into a single package.
-If main.xsd includes some/sub/topic.xsd, then both main.xsd.go and some_sub_topic.xsd.go are generated and will compile into a single Go package.
+**XSD includes** are all loaded and processed together into a single output .go source file.

 **XSD imports** are rewritten as Go imports but not otherwise auto-magically processed.
 If you see the generated .go package importing another "some-xsd-xml-whatever-name-_go" package that will cause a "package not found" compiler error, then to make that import work, you'll first need to also auto-generate that package with makepkg yourself as well.